Who We Are

 To minimize the loss of life, personal injury, property damage, and environmental impact associated with the use of recreational boats, through preventive means, in order to maximize safe use and enjoyment of U.S. Waterways by the public.

-Family Boating Skills
+Family Boating Skills Course

-All day at the Chatham Community Center.
-Cost for adults is $25, accompanied juniors (12-17) no charge.
 The course is National Association of State Boating Law Administrators approved.
 Junior course material is provided by the Massachusetts Environmental Police.

 The Vessel Safety Check gives you a risk-free way to check that you meet the legal minimums and to potentially avoid a citation later.
 US Coast Guard Auxiliary Flotilla 11-1 Vessel Examiners will make appointments with you to inspect your boat at your storage location, or on its trailer prior to launch.

 Or to arrange for an appointment email, Flotilla Staff Officer -Vessel Exams (FSO-VE), and provide your contact information and the location of your boat.